After 61 Years, America’s Busiest Highway Is Almost Complete

 In 1982, Congress resolved to fix it.
 A highway bill that year ordered the interstate to be completed by linking I-95 to the Pennsylvania Turnpike north of Philadelphia.
 Then the already-constructed New Jersey Turnpike could become Interstate 95 where it meets the Pennsylvania Turnpike.

-Pennsylvania began studying its options the following year.
+Pennsylvania soon began studying its options.
 Preparations and environmental study took years, and construction only began on the interchange in 2010.
 Along the way, the New Jersey gap became I-95’s last major remaining discontinuity, after Florida closed a 33.8-mile hole in its section of the interstate in 1987.

 Now, the Pennsylvania Turnpike Commission says it will complete its portion of the I-95 section by August.